lidofinance/terra-docs/docs/contracts/airdrop-registry.md

 # Airdrop Registry

 The Airdrop Registry contract manages the fabrication of messages relevant to claiming and swapping tokens airdropped to Luna delegators.
-Airdropped tokens to the [bLuna Hub](hub) contract is swapped for Terra USD and distributed as bLuna rewards.
+Airdropped tokens to the [bLuna Hub](hub) contract are swapped for Terra USD and distributed as bLuna rewards.

 The Airdrop Registry is initially configured to support airdrops of [ANC](https://docs.anchorprotocol.com/protocol/anchor-token-anc) and [Mirror Protocol](https://mirror.finance)'s governance token, [MIR](https://docs.mirror.finance/protocol/mirror-token-mir).
 When a new airdrop is distributed to Luna stakers, a new Airdrop Registry contract that includes the message interface for claiming and swapping the airdrop token can be deployed and its address newly registered to the bLuna Hub contract.